 Celebrating Christ In The Holy Eucharist

 Today, the Church celebrates God’s beautiful gift to her and the entire world – the institution of the Holy Eucharist.
-The Eucharist is the food that God has generously and providentially made available to us to nourish us on our spiritual journey.
-According to Pope Francis, “The Eucharist is not just a weekly way of celebrating our faith, but should radically affect our relationship with others, especially with those most in need.”
+The Eucharist is the food that God has generously made available to nourish us on our spiritual journey.
+According to Pope Francis, “The Eucharist is not just a weekly way of celebrating our faith but radically affects our relationship with others.
+Especially with those most in need.”

-The Eucharist gives us the grace to feel forgiven and be ready to forgive others.
-We go to Mass not because we are worthy or want to appear better than others.
-Instead, it is because we know that we are always in need of God’s love, grace, and mercy.
+The Eucharist gives us the Grace to feel forgiven and be ready to forgive others.
+We go to Mass, not because we are worthy or want to appear better than others.
+Instead, it is because we know that we are always in need of God’s mercy, love, and Grace.
 These come to us through the body and blood of Christ.
 The Eucharist affects the life of our Christian communities.
-So the church receives her mission and identity from the Eucharist.
+So, the Church receives her mission and identity from the Eucharist.

-The institution of the Holy Eucharist by Christ on Holy Thursday equally marks the institution of the ministerial priesthood.
-So, the priesthood is both God’s gift and a mystery.
-This means that it is God who freely calls and decides who to call.
-The mystical nature of the priesthood derives first from the lives of Melchizedek and second from Christ.
+The institution of the Holy Eucharist by Christ on Holy Thursday equally marks the ministerial priesthood’s institution.
+So, the priesthood is also God’s gift to his Church.
+This means that it is God who freely calls.
+The priesthood’s mystical nature derives from, first, the lives of Melchizedek and, second from Christ.

-This mystical nature also reaches its fullness at the Lord’s Supper on Holy Thursday and every Mass.
-That is the consecration of bread and wine, which transforms into the real body and blood of Christ.
+This mystical nature reaches its fullness at the Lord’s Supper on Holy Thursday and every Mass.
+That is the consecration of bread and wine, which transforms into Christ’s real body and blood.
 Therefore, the priest is the defender of the truth.
 He stands with the angels to give glory to God.
 He causes sacrifices to rise to God.
 He shares in Christ’s priesthood refashions creation and restores it in God’s image.

-The joy of working in the vineyard of the Lord comes from serving others more than from being served by others.
-However, this is only possible through a humble heart prepared for service.
-Once again, congratulations to all God’s faithful servants who love Jesus in the Holy Eucharist.
+There is a vital lesson for us in all of these.
+The joy of working in the vineyard of the Lord comes mostly from self-donation and serving others.
+However, this is possible only through a humble heart prepared for service.
+So, instead of struggling to be served all the time, let us emulate Christ by aspiring to serve others.

 Peace be with you all!